Richard Carthew

-Richard William Carthew (born 5 September 1956) is a Developmental Biologist and Quantitative Biologist at Northwestern University.
-He is a Professor of Molecular Biosciences and Director of the NSF-Simons Center for Quantitative Biology.
+Richard William Carthew (born 5 September 1956) is a developmental biologist and quantitative biologist at Northwestern University.
+He is a professor of molecular biosciences and is the director of the NSF-Simons Center for Quantitative Biology.

 Education and early career

-Carthew received his B.Sc. degree in biology at Queen's University in 1978.
-There, he pursued his interests in ecology by performing research under the supervision of Prof. Ted Brown on the environmental adaptation of cyanobacteria.
-Carthew continued his studies at University of Toronto, where he received a M.Sc. degree in botany with Prof. Johann Hellebust.
-At the same time, he pursued training in music composition at the Royal Conservatory of Music in Toronto.
+Carthew received his B.Sc. degree in biology from Queen's University in 1978.
+There, he pursued his interests in ecology by conducting research under the supervision of Ted Brown on the environmental adaptation of cyanobacteria.
+Carthew continued his studies at University of Toronto, where he received a M.Sc. degree in botany with Johann Hellebust. concurrently, he undertook training in music composition at the Royal Conservatory of Music in Toronto.

-Upon completion of his degree, Carthew worked for two years as a research technician under the supervision of Prof. Jack Greenblatt at the Banting and Best Department of Medical Research in Toronto.
-In this time, Carthew studied the biochemistry of eukaryotic gene transcription and decided to forgo a career in music for one in the biomedical sciences.
-In 1982, Carthew began his PhD studies at the Massachusetts Institute of Technology where he performed his thesis research in the lab of Prof. Phillip A. Sharp.
-During his doctoral career, Carthew transformed the Electrophoresis Mobility Shift Assay or EMSA into an assay that could detect sequence-specific DNA-binding proteins from crude cell extracts.
+Upon completing of his degree, Carthew worked for two years as a research technician under the supervision of Jack Greenblatt at the Banting and Best Department of Medical Research in Toronto.
+During this time, he studied the biochemistry of eukaryotic gene transcription and decided to forgo a career in music for one in the biomedical sciences.
+In 1982, Carthew began his PhD studies at the Massachusetts Institute of Technology where he conducted his thesis research in the lab of Phillip A. Sharp.
+During his doctoral studies, Carthew transformed the Electrophoresis Mobility Shift Assay (EMSA) into an assay capable of detecting sequence-specific DNA-binding proteins from crude cell extracts.
 Using this method, he identified and studied the HeLa cell transcription factor USF and its role in regulating gene transcription.
 Carthew also played a role in popularizing the now-common use in the biomedical literature of having multiple authors of a paper as "co-first authors".
 Carthew and fellow graduate student Lewis Chodosh decided to adopt this mechanism for their joint publication in Cell, inspired by its use by Andrew Fire and Mark Samuels.
 This novel feature of their paper was noticed by many, and subsequently adopted in other papers.

-Following his graduate work, Carthew pursued post-doctoral research at the University of California Berkeley as a Helen Hay Whitney Fellow.
-Carthew worked under the direction of Prof. Gerald M. Rubin on the molecular mechanisms of compound eye development in Drosophila melanogaster.
+Following his graduate work, Carthew pursued post-doctoral research at the University of California Berkeley as a Helen Hay Whitney fellow.
+Carthew worked under the direction of Gerald M. Rubin on the molecular mechanisms of compound eye development in Drosophila melanogaster.
 He showed that the RING finger domain protein Seven in Absentia is essential for multipotent eye cells to adopt an R7 photoreceptor cell fate.
 In subsequent work, he showed that Seven in Absentia is activated by the Ras signal transduction pathway and acts as an E3 ubiquitin ligase to rapidly degrade a transcriptional repressor of R7 cell differentiation.